wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 I’ve seen Doug in action several times in closed door consultations as well as speeches given at large CEO gatherings, so I’ve witnessed first hand what he tells these companies and I can tell you here, he’s not selling out the counterculture (or what’s left of it) to “The Man”!

-Wh

-at these corporations

-do

-get when they hire Douglas is someone who is part

-\-

-cheerleader for change, part patient

-handholding explainer, and a natural teacher, notably lacking in fatuity for someone who is so often called upon to

-voice his opinion.
-He’s one

-of those rare people who seem to genuinely want the world to be a better place and who

-actively work to pull their own weight in that group activity.
-In his guise as corporate consultant, Rushkoff takes his

-role seriously and in all earnestness.
-Part of it

-is an old

-\-

-fashioned work ethic and Doug is a total

-mensch

-in that

-respect.
-He’s obviously well paid and wants these companies to be happy with his presentations so he puts a lot of

-thought and a lot of time into them.
-He’s a former theatre geek so he rehe

-arses every speech until he gets it right

-and it shows.
+What these corporations _do_ get when they hire Douglas is someone who is part-cheerleader for change, part patient handholding explainer, and a natural teacher, notably lacking in fatuity for someone who is so often called upon to voice his opinion.
+He’s one of those rare people who seem to genuinely want the world to be a better place and who actively work to pull their own weight in that group activity.
+In his guise as corporate consultant, Rushkoff takes his role seriously and in all earnestness.
+Part of it is an old-fashioned work ethic and Doug is a total _mensch_ in that respect.
+He’s obviously well paid and wants these companies to be happy with his presentations so he puts a lot of thought and a lot of time into them.
+He’s a former theatre geek so he rehearses every speech until he gets it right and it shows.
 He’s a marvelous public speaker: witty, funny and (seemingly) spontaneous.

 And he’s completely sincere about the advice he gives.
 It’s no wonder these companies keep bringing him back